IsaacShrestha/ember-simple-auth/README.md

 # Functional security requirements for the software

 The requirements are mapped to Ember-simple-auth’s API.
-Ember-simple-auth provides various classes to use, These functional requirements are related to session management,  authentication, authorization and encryption.
+Ember-simple-auth provides various classes to use.
+These functional requirements are related to session management,  authentication, authorization and encryption.

 1. __Context__: Session Management